-- 13.1 Council members shall review and observe the requirements of the State Ethics Law (ORS 244.010 to ORS 244.390) dealing with use of public office for private financial gain. - 13.2 Council members shall give public notice of any conflict of interest or potential conflict of interest and the notice will be reported in the meeting minutes.
-In addition to matters of financial interest, Council members shall maintain the highest standards of ethical conduct and assure fair and equal treatment of all persons, claims and transactions coming before the Council. - 13.3 In accordance with ORS 244.195, it is each Council member's responsibility to file annual statements of economic interest with the Oregon Government Ethics Commission.
+14.1 Council members shall review and observe the requirements of the State Ethics Law (ORS 244.010 to ORS 244.390) dealing with use of public office for private financial gain.

+- Council members shall give public notice of any conflict of interest or potential conflict of interest prior to every meeting at which such actual or potential conflict arises, and the notice will be reported in the meeting minutes.
+In addition to matters of financial interest, Council members shall maintain the highest standards of ethical conduct and assure fair and equal treatment of all persons, claims and transactions coming before the Council. - 14.3 In accordance with ORS 244.195, it is each Council member's responsibility to file annual statements of economic interest with the Oregon Government Ethics Commission. - 14.4 Council members shall attend or view training prepared by the Oregon Government Ethics Commission at least once during the member's term of office and shall verify member's attendance using the Commission's prescribed methods.

-SECTION 14 LEGAL ADVICE
+SECTION 15 LEGAL ADVICE

-14.1 Requests to the City Attorney for advice requiring legal research shall not be made by a Councilor except with concurrence of the Council.
+15.1 Requests to the City Attorney for advice requiring legal research shall not be made by a Councilor except with concurrence of the Council.
 Before requesting research or other action by the City Attorney, the Council is encouraged to consider consulting with the City Manager to ascertain whether the request or action can be accomplished more cost-effectively.
 Outside a Council meeting, a Councilor should make requests of the City Attorney through the City Manager.

-SECTION 15 ROBERT'S RULES
+SECTION 16 ROBERT'S RULES

-15.1 Robert's Rules of Order Revised shall be used as the guideline for conduct of Council meetings.
+16.1 Robert's Rules of Order Revised shall be used as the guideline for conduct of Council meetings.

-SECTION 16 COMMITTEES, ORGANIZATIONS & MEDIA
+SECTION 17 COMMITTEES, ORGANIZATIONS & MEDIA

-16.1 Citizen Appointment and Removal
+17.1 Citizen Appointment and Removal

 - A. The Mayor will appoint City committees, with the consent of the Council.
 The Mayor may request assistance from Councilors in making recommendations. - B. Council members will encourage broad participation on City committees by generally limiting the number of terms a citizen may serve on the same City committee. - C. A citizen may not serve on more than two City committees simultaneously.
-Any citizen serving on two City committees may not be chairperson of both City committees simultaneously. - D. With the consent of the Council, the Mayor may remove a citizen from a City committee prior to the expiration of the term of office. - 16.2 Council Member Participation.
+Any citizen serving on two City committees may not be chairperson of both City committees simultaneously. - D. With the consent of the Council, the Mayor may remove a citizen from a City committee prior to the expiration of the term of office. - 17.2 Council Member Participation.
 Council members shall encourage City committee member participation.

-16.3 Councilor Liaison
+17.3 Councilor Liaison

-A. The Mayor will appoint Councilors to liaison positions on any or all City committees, including ad hoc or limited term committees, as the Mayor deems necessary.

-B. Councilors, serving as Committee liaisons, shall not have a vote.
+- A. The Mayor will appoint Councilors to liaison positions on any or all City committees, including ad hoc or limited term committees, as the Mayor deems necessary. - B. Councilors, serving as Committee liaisons, shall not have a vote. - D. Councilors may be removed from liaison positions by the Mayor, at his or her discretion.

-16.4 Organizations, Media
+17.4 Organizations, Media

 - A. If the Mayor or a Councilor represents the City before another governmental agency, a community organization, or the media, the Council member should first state the Council majority position.
-Personal opinions and comments should be expressed only if the Council member makes clear that he or she does not express the Council position. - B. Council members should obtain the appropriate permission before.
+Personal opinions and comments should be expressed only if the Council member makes clear that he or she does not express the Council position. - B. Council members should obtain the appropriate permission before speaking on behalf of the City.

-SECTION 17.
+SECTION 18.
 CITY MANAGER EVALUATION PROCESS

-17.1 Criteria.
+18.1 Criteria.
 The job expectations and goals used in the evaluation of the City Manager will be adopted at a regular Council meeting in accordance with state law.

-17.2 Form
+18.2 Form